jchen6727/test/README.md

-Demonstration of issue arising in multicore simulations -- multicore on 4 processors behaves differently than multicore on 1 processor.
+Demonstration of an issue arising in multicore simulations that seems to be linked to dt = 0.1 Multicore run on 4 processors behaves differently than multicore run on 1 processor.

 command:
-./test 4 1
+./test 1 4

-demonstrates the issue by running multicore simulation of netpyne model on 4 cores then 1 core and comparing voltage output
+demonstrates the issue by running multicore simulation of netpyne model on 1 cores then 4 cores and comparing voltage output change dt to either 0.05 or 0.025 and the simulation output matches

-connection data printed by simConfig.verbose is saved to conns4 (4 cores) and conns1 (1 core)

-simulation data to sim4 (4 cores) and sim1 (1 core)

-compare.py checks that the voltage data is identical between sim1 and sim4

-parseConns.py checks that the connection data is identical between conns1 and conns4

-gather.py gathers section data from psection from multicore simulations

-ddiff.py runs a deep diff of any data structures

-can also do

-./test 2 1

-to see that 2 core and 1 core simulation match

-./test 4 2

-to see that 4 core and 2 core simulation do not match
+has an init, cfg and netParams python file describing network in netpyne, associated mod files for the cells and channels

+as well as a compare python file that compares simulation output

+there is a debugging branch which contains additional code for debugging

+git checkout debugging